-Canada’s multicultural policy declared in 1971 ensures that rights of all potential Canadians are protected and urges them to integrate with society and be part of its social, cultural, economic and political affairs.
+Canada’s multicultural policy declared in 1971 ensures that the rights of all potential Canadians are protected and urges them to integrate with society and be part of its social, cultural, economic, and political affairs.

 Familiarize the language

-Although Canada is generally an English-speaking nation, the language also has French as official language, and the duo appear on daily literature.
+Although Canada is generally an English-speaking nation, the language also has French as an official language, and the duo appears in daily literature.
 Usage of English, though, is more widespread than French, but for Filipinos whose English-language skills are patterned from American English, there are adjustments to make.
 Both spelling (Canadian colour vs American color, Canadian labour vs American labor) and vocabulary (Canadian washroom vs American restroom vs Filipino CR, Canadian pop vs Filipino soft drink).
-There are more to learn, but Canadian’s are quick to understand the dynamics of world’s languages and newcomers need a bit of time to familiarize their newly-adopted culture.
+There is more to learn, but Canadians are quick to understand the dynamics of the world’s languages and newcomers need a bit of time to familiarize their newly-adopted culture.

 Understand Canadian standards

-Canada has its culture that’s unique from others in certain degrees.
-It uses the term loon to refer to the Canadian dollar, uses “eh” in conversations that is occasionally used as subject to poke fun on, adopts size 0 on wardrobe measurements.
+Canada has a culture that’s unique from others to certain degrees.
+It uses the term loon to refer to the Canadian dollar, uses “eh” in conversations that are occasionally used as a subject to poke fun on, and adopts size 0 on wardrobe measurements.
 While the Philippines is basketball-mad, Canada’s passion for ice hockey is unparalleled.
 While Filipinos are fond of addressing their work superiors “sir” or “ma’am” Canadians are used to calling their bosses by their first names.

-Being integrated in a new society means it’s a matter of learning new things and unlearn the old ones that are no longer applicable.
-In the spirit of resilience, many Filipinos can accept blue collar jobs and expect to be told what to do without ever aspiring for higher order in the corporate ladder and the boss is treated as the benevolent autocrat, expected to be sympathetic not only at work but also extend role beyond job duties, becoming a baptism or wedding godfather, and other filial roles.
+Being integrated in a new society means it’s a matter of learning new things and unlearning the old ones that are no longer applicable.
+In the spirit of resilience, many Filipinos can accept blue-collar jobs and expect to be told what to do without ever aspiring for higher order on the corporate ladder and the boss is treated as the benevolent autocrat, expected to be sympathetic not only at work but also extend role beyond job duties, becoming a baptism or wedding godfather, and other filial roles.

 Be more pragmatic